The Most Influential Personalities of Additive Manufacturing 2020

 Henrik Lund-Nielsen, CEO, COBOD

 This year, the construction sector was characterised by a few additive manufacturing projects carried out by the Danish company COBOD.
 Its director, Henrik Lund-Nielsen, wants to accelerate the automation of 3D technologies in this market and thus enable the construction of more sustainable and complex buildings.
-In 2020, COBOD’s BOD2 was used technology was used in the construction of the first 3D printed residential building in Germany as well as a three-storey residential building in the Wallhausen region, also in Germany.
+In 2020, COBOD’s BOD2 was used in the construction of the first 3D printed residential building in Germany as well as a three-storey residential building in the Wallhausen region, also in Germany.
 We can’t wait to see what the company will be up to in 2021!

 Jeff Mize, CEO, PostProcess Technologies